Fostering Community Conservation II: a visual report

 The conference kicked-off with an inspiring event that featured the voices of community activists from around the world.
 They showcased fantastic examples of community biodiversity restoration and conservation initiatives, and talked about the experiences and struggles that their communities are engaged in.
 Interwoven into this was performance, in the form of drums, poetry, dance and singing, led my Montreal-based artists.

 Diego Cardona, Chairperson of the Global Forest Coalition, and Ellen Gabriel, a Mohawk activist and artist from Kanehsatake Nation, welcomed participants and delivered the first of many inspiring speeches.
-Other speakers and performers included: Inés Franceschelli (HENOI, Paraguay), Andrew St Ledger (Woodland Trust, Ireland), Dr Min Eunju (Korean Federation for Environmental Movement, South Korea), Sutej Hugu (Taiwan Indigenous Conserved Territories Union), Madina Mirakova (Noosfera, Tajikistan), Don Mario (Mapuche community, Chile), Lucy Mulenkei (Indigenous Information Network, Kenya), Ilia Kunchulia (the Greens Movement of Georgia/Zelkova, Georgia), and Aydah Vahia and Philma Noseh Zaku (NIPS, Solomon Islands), as well as Montreal-based artists Patrick Meunier, Greg Selinger, Maritza Grégoire, Jacqueline van de Geer, Claudia Bernal and Elena Stoodley.
+Other speakers and performers included: Inés Franceschelli (HENOI, Paraguay), Andrew St Ledger (Woodland League, Ireland), Dr Min Eunju (Korean Federation for Environmental Movement, South Korea), Sutej Hugu (Taiwan Indigenous Conserved Territories Union), Madina Mirakova (Noosfera, Tajikistan), Don Mario (Mapuche community, Chile), Lucy Mulenkei (Indigenous Information Network, Kenya), Ilia Kunchulia (the Greens Movement of Georgia/Zelkova, Georgia), and Aydah Vahia and Philma Noseh Zaku (NIPS, Solomon Islands), as well as Montreal-based artists Patrick Meunier, Greg Selinger, Maritza Grégoire, Jacqueline van de Geer, Claudia Bernal and Elena Stoodley.

 Ellen Gabriel addresses participants (top left).
 Madina Mirakova describes community conservation in Tajikistan (top right).
 Don Mario, a representative of the Mapuche community in Chile, describes the experiences of his community (bottom left).
 Nazeli Vardanyan, campaigner with Armenian Forests, and Ljuba Passar, an indigenous representative of the Udege from the Russian Far East, in their traditional dress during the opening ceremony (bottom right).